About

 May - August 2023

-• Supporting prototype testing, I helped set up a collaborative robot to perform durability tests over the course of multiple days.
+Supporting prototype testing, I helped set up collaborative robots for long-term durability tests.

-• Configuring sensors like accelerometers, microphones, and thermocouples; collecting and processing data.
+Configuring sensors like impact hammers, accelerometers, microphones, and thermocouples; collecting and processing data.

 Royal Military College of Canada, Junior Researcher